-Wells Fargo Paying $3 Billion To Settle U.S. Case Over Illegal Sales Practices
+Wells Fargo Paying $3 Billion To Settle U.S. Case Over Fraudulent Customer Accounts

-Wells Fargo Paying $3 Billion To Settle U.S. Case Over Illegal Sales Practices
+Wells Fargo Paying $3 Billion To Settle U.S. Case Over Fraudulent Customer Accounts

 Wells Fargo has agreed to pay $3 billion to settle charges that the bank engaged in fraudulent sales practices for more than decade.